chartpath/reyearn/README.md

 ## Implementation Details

+### Data Workflows

-Reyearn uses [`prefect`](https://docs.prefect.io/core/getting_started/why-prefect.html) for parallel and distributed execution of workflows (DAGs).
-It uses [`dask`](https://docs.dask.org/en/latest/why.html) for running serialized distributed tasks that integrate well with the Python data science ecosystem.
+Reyearn uses [Prefect](https://docs.prefect.io/core/getting_started/why-prefect.html) for parallel and distributed execution of workflows (DAGs).
+It uses [Dask](https://docs.dask.org/en/latest/why.html) for running serialized distributed tasks that integrate well with the Python data science ecosystem.

 The importer DAG looks like this: